River-Mochi/CS2-Templates/docs/PrefabSystemGuide.md

   - Existing buildings might not fully update until a refresh event:
     - rebuild the building, or
     - add/remove an extension, or add/remove a building upgrade (when available)
-- Avoid “mutate everything at runtime” unless you really know the full dependency chain (easy to break simulation invariants).
+- Avoid “mutate everything at runtime” unless the full dependency chain is understood (it’s easy to break invariants or stomp other mods).

 ---